Impact of COVID-19 pandemic on sports events around the world

 * The World Triathlon Series (WTS) event and Mixed Relay World Championships in Hamburg have been rescheduled for the weekend of Sept.
 5-6. * The Ironman triathlon has been pushed back to Sept.
 6 from its original June 21 start.

-AUSTRALIAN RULES * The Australian Football League (AFL) hopes to resume its season in June.
+AUSTRALIAN RULES * The Australian Football League season will resume on June 11, with four clubs moving to the Gold Coast due to tighter COVID-19 restrictions in their home states.

 BADMINTON * The Thomas and Uber Cup will be held from Oct.
 3-11.